nipo/nsl/example/sipeed_tang_console_60k/ddr3/readme.rst

 A page is two kilobytes, the bank turns over every two of them and the row every sixteen, so a contiguous region cannot reach a second row without having crossed every bank boundary first.
-That is the whole of the ladder the address map offers.
+That is the whole of the ladder the address map offers, and it is what separated the two faults of reading 8: the small regions exercise fourteen address bits and the whole part exercises twenty-nine, so a weak line high up the row address shows on one and not the others.

 The rack rides the board's **own USB2 port**, which the fabric drives through the soft high-speed PHY kept in the gatecap tree: the design